HPAC/linnea/README.md

 * `merging_branches` Whether or not to merge branches in the derivation graph.
 The default is `true`.

+* `dead_ends` Whether or not to eliminate dead ends in the derivation graph early.
+The default is `true`.

 * `algorithms_limit` The upper limit for the number of algorithms that are written to files.
 The default is `100`.

 * `strategy` The strategy used to find algorithms.
 Either `constructive` or `exhaustive`.
 The default is `constructive`.